Sheikh Jamal: Early life

 Jamal was born at Tungipara, Gopalganj on 28 April 1954.
 He was Mujib's third child out of five.
 His sister, Sheikh Hasina, would become prime minister of Bangladesh in 1996.

 Jamal, after a period of studies at BAF Shaheen College Dhaka, finished his matriculation from Dhaka Residential Model College in Dhaka.
 He passed his HSC from Dhaka College.
 He learned playing guitar at a music institution and was also a good cricketer.

 Career

 Detained with his mother and other members of the family at a house in Dhanmondi during the war of Liberation in 1971, Jamal found the means to escape and cross over to a liberated zone, where he joined the struggle to free the country.

-While a student of Dhaka College, Jamal traveled to Yugoslavia for military training under the auspices of the Yugoslav army.
+While a student of Dhaka College, Jamal traveled to Yugoslavia for military training at the Military Academy of the University of Defence, Belgrade.
 Subsequently, he trained at the Royal Military Academy Sandhurst in Great Britain.
 He joined the Bangladesh Army as a second lieutenant in the East Bengal Regiment.